HungryTurtleCode/htc_website/_posts/2016-05-22-4-bootstrap-modal.md

 ### A Little Reminder About The JSON

 At the top of the modal area we want to display the name of the turtle that is being displayed.
 We will add this into an H2 tag inside a modal header div.
-Inside the H2 is where we will use the {{}}  syntax to grab hold of the name of the currently active turtle.
+Inside the H2 is where we will use the {% raw %}{{}}{% endraw %} syntax to grab hold of the name of the currently active turtle.

 Because the active turtle object is just one of the objects inside the JSON which looks something like the below snippet.
 Using the dot operator on the activeTurtle object, we are able to grab hold of the type, the locations, the image_url etc.